joshwd/hugosite/content/research/sanitation-longrun.md

 ---
-title: "Recognizing a good deal: short term subsidies and the dynamics of consumer choices"
+title: "Recognizing a good deal: short term subsidies and the dynamics of public service use"
 date: 2021-07-11T12:59:52-05:00
 Description: ""
 Tags: []
 Status: "WP"
 Statuscode: 2
-#Statusdetails: "Submitted"
+Statusdetails: "Submitted"
-Link: "Papers/Deutschmann_Subsidies_20220731.pdf"
+Link: "Papers/Deutschmann_Subsidies_20230204.pdf"
-Linkdetails: "(July 2022)"
+Linkdetails: "(February 2023)"
 Journal: ""
 Year: ""
 ---

-I study the dynamics of consumer choices in response to short-term subsidies.
-I exploit spatial variation in exposure to subsidies which induced consumers to use a matching platform for sanitation services in Dakar, Senegal.
+I study the dynamics of household adoption of a public service in response to short-term subsidies.
+I exploit spatial variation in exposure to subsidies which induced consumers to use a publicly-provided matching platform for sanitation services in Dakar, Senegal.
 Using platform administrative data, I show that neighborhoods exposed to short-term subsidies are significantly more likely to use the platform after subsidies end, but this effect declines gradually to zero over